Heavy water: Canada

 AECL issued the construction contract in 1969 for the first BHWP unit (BHWP A).
 Commissioning of BHWP A was done by Ontario Hydro from 1971 through 1973, with the plant entering service on 28 June 1973, and design production capacity being achieved in April 1974.
 Due to the success of BHWP A and the large amount of heavy water that would be required for the large numbers of upcoming planned CANDU nuclear power plant construction projects, Ontario Hydro commissioned three additional heavy water production plants for the Bruce site (BHWP B, C, and D).
 BHWP B was placed into service in 1979.
 These first two plants were significantly more efficient than planned, and the number of CANDU construction projects ended up being significantly lower than originally planned, which led to the cancellation of construction on BHWP C & D. In 1984, BHWP A was shut down.
 By 1993 Ontario Hydro had produced enough heavy water to meet all of its anticipated domestic needs (which were lower than expected due to improved efficiency in the use and recycling of heavy water), so they shut down and demolished half of the capacity of BHWP B. The remaining capacity continued to operate in order to fulfil demand for heavy water exports until it was permanently shut down in 1997, after which the plant was gradually dismantled and the site cleared.

-AECL is currently researching other more efficient and environmentally benign processes for creating heavy water.
-This is relevant for CANDU reactors since heavy water represented about 15–20% of the total capital cost of each CANDU plant in the 1970s and 1980s.
+Heavy water represented about 15–20% of the total capital cost of each CANDU reactor in the 1970s and 1980s.

 Iran

 Since 1996 a plant for production of heavy water was being constructed at Khondab near Arak.
 On 26 August 2006, Iranian President Ahmadinejad inaugurated the expansion of the country's heavy-water plant.
 Iran has indicated that the heavy-water production facility will operate in tandem with a 40 MW research reactor that had a scheduled completion date in 2009.
 Iran produced deuterated solvents in early 2011 for the first time.
 The core of the IR-40 is supposed to be re-designed based on the nuclear agreement in July 2015.

 Under the Joint Comprehensive Plan of Action, Iran is permitted to store only 130 t of heavy water.
 Iran exports excess production, making Iran the world's third largest exporter of heavy water.
-In 2023, Iran sells heavy water; customers have proposed a price over 1,000 dollars per liter.